the july garden chores

 GARDENS NEED AN INCH OF WATER a week.
 Check your rain gauge to see if the heavens provided it.
 Soak beds deeply in the root zone, but don’t spritz with a sprayer now and again like you’re washing the car.
 Containers, especially smallish ones in sun, need daily attention, and periodic feeding.
 Be alert!

 IF YOU ARE IN JAPANESE BEETLE territory, handpick each morning and again late day.
 Drown in a container of water.
 We can’t eliminate them; we have to manage them.
 Consider a biological (non-toxic) control to further help reduce overwintering grub population with nematodes, or one of the other biologicals covered in this government bulletin for homeowners (pdf).
+Ken Druse and I chatted about various tactical approaches we’ve taken to them in this story and podcast.

 WITH OTHER OBVIOUS pests like tomato hornworms, squash bugs, Colorado potato beetles or imported cabbage worms, I do the same: handpick early each morning, and destroy.
 And then I do a very serious fall cleanup, removing all debris to a distance (I compost it at my office, where there is no vegetable garden).
 As with weeds, learning what your bugs are by name is a good thing.